top of page

 • Take a walk/hike

-• Laugh!
-Find something funny to do and literally laugh out loud, even if you’re by yourself!
-Don’t just laugh in your head…
+• Laugh out loud!
+Find something funny to do or think of something funny and literally laugh out loud, even if you’re by yourself!
+(Laughing out loud releases endorphins)

 • Dance!
-Turn on music and just let go and move
+Turn on music, let go and move

 • Hug someone